commercialhaskell/stack/README.md

 __How can I make sure my project builds against multiple ghc versions?__

 You can create multiple yaml files for your project, one for each build plan.
-For example, you might set up your project like so:
+For example, you might set up your project directory like so:

 ```
-/myproject
+myproject/
   stack-7.8.yaml
   stack-7.10.yaml
-  stack.yaml --> symlink to stack.7.8.yaml
+  stack.yaml --> symlink to stack-7.8.yaml
+  myproject.cabal
+  src/
+    ...
 ```

-And then when you run `stack build`, you can set the `STACK_YAML` environment variable to indicate which build plan to use.
+When you run `stack build`, you can set the `STACK_YAML` environment variable to indicate which build plan to use.

 ```